 Ingredients: Corn Syrup, Sugar, Modified Food Starch, Malic Acid, Artificial and Natural Flavors, Sodium Citrate, Artificial Colors

-A few other options for allergy free candy are jelly beans, ring pops, and surf sweets.
-Kids with food allergies have great options these days!
-Make sure your thinking about these options when you go out to do your Halloween shopping!
+A few other options for allergy-free candy are jelly beans, ring pops, and surf sweets.
+Kids who are allergic to tree nuts, wheat, etc. have great options these days!
+Make sure you think about these options when you go out to do your Halloween shopping!

 How to Approach Halloween Candy